mcwalrus/go-sentinel/README.md

 }
 ```

-Exposed metrics will be presented with fully qualified names `myapp_workers_...` on host: _localhost:8080/metrics_.
+Prometheus metrics will be exposed with names `myapp_workers_...` on host: _localhost:8080/metrics_.

 ## Contributing